 Until automatic braking becomes a standard option on all vehicles, use these reminders to practice safe driving right now.
 While technology can always aid our advancements in safety, it’s ultimately our good driving habits that can put an end to car accidents and risk of injury.

 - First rule of thumb: never drink and drive.
 Do the right thing – call a cab, arrange a designated driver, or join a Safe Ride program.

 - Observe traffic laws – even the “little” ones.
 Don’t forget, traffic laws are in place to protect you.
 Traffic laws often ignored (turning right on a “no turn on red” light, failure to use a turn signal, or speeding through a yellow light) can turn into a car accident – be careful, and tend to all traffic laws no matter how “small” they may seem.

 - Use the 3 second rule.
 Be sure you maintain at least 3 seconds between you and the car ahead of you.
 How can you tell?
 Simply locate a stationary object on your course of route – a light post, for instance.
 As the vehicle ahead of you passes the light post, count to 3 seconds.
 Your vehicle should be approaching or just passing the light post.
 The 3 second rule ensures you have enough time and space to brake in time to avoid a collision.

-Since 1992, San Diego personal injury attorneys at the Law Offices of Michael Pines, APC have been fighting for the people.
+Since 1992, San Diego personal injury attorneys at the Pines Salomon Injury Lawyers, APC. have been fighting for the people.
 Michael Pines, founder, is an Accident & Injury Prevention Expert and has been helping injured people seek fair recovery after accidents occur.
 For a free legal review of your case, call us at 1-858-551-2090 or use our online contact form.